Like No Other

 A focus on macro “life overlooked”

 Been on a African safari photo tour?
 Awesome!
 Spent time on the edges of ponds and rivers shooting waterfowl?
 That great–so have we!
 But as you may know, there are hundreds of tour and workshop companies focusing on birds and mammals.
 Only a handful of us focus on life overlooked like reptiles, amphibians, insects, and spiders.
 With our workshops starting in 2007, we were one of the very first organizations to do so.

 But those smaller critters require different methods, gear, mindset, and qualified animal handlers to get the best macro photography results.
 We’ll teach you ethical methods that are unique to the critters we work on, all at your pace.

 There is simply no other opportunity like this in the world.
 Consider joining our workshops in 2022 when we can begin hosting them again.

-Our ratio of participants to instructors is 1/4, and a maximum total on any trip of 12 participants.
+Our ratio of participants to instructors is 1/4, and a maximum of 12 participants.
 (Try to find that elsewhere!)

 Here’s What Makes Us Different